 WHEREAS, the Inflation Reduction Act (IRA), the most significant legislation in U.S. history to tackle the climate crisis and strengthen American energy security, created an additional funding source that counties can apply for directly including but not limited to a \$27 billion Greenhouse Gas Reduction Fund at EPA, which establishes two different types of grant programs.
 The first is a \$7 billion competitive grant program for state and local governments and other eligible entities, to provide financial and technical assistance to enable low-income and disadvantaged communities to deploy or benefit from zero-emission technologies.
-The second is a \$19.97 billion competitive grant program for state and local governments, among other eligible entities, to either: Provide financial assistance to qualified projects and recycle repayments from fees, interest and repaid loans to maintain the financial assistance program; OR provide financial and technical assistance to qualified projects; and
+The second is a \$19.97 billion competitive grant program for state and local governments, among other eligible entities, to either: Provide financial assistance to qualified projects and recycle repayments from fees, interest and repaid loans to maintain the financial assistance program; OR provide financial and technical assistance to create or support public or nonprofit entities which would then provide financial assistance to qualified projects; and